Malesche/elm-3d-playground-exploration/README.md

 ```bash
 yarn dev
 ```
-enter the number you asked for and open the shown url in your browser.
+enter the number you are asked for and open the shown url in your browser.

 To create a new game, just duplicate one of the directories in `games` directory and you are ready: `yarn dev` will show your new game in  the list.